Oxford Airport: Technical information

 The main runway (Code 3C) is fully grooved and 1552 m.
 In 2007 the airport re-surfaced, strengthened and widened the main runway, taxiways and aprons, and installed new airfield ground lighting and a CAT 1 instrument landing system (ILS).
 In early 2012, a new Thales primary and secondary radar system was installed.

 In 2008 a new £2.5m business aviation terminal was completed (FBO) and is operated by OxfordJet.
 The airport can handle aircraft up to and including the Boeing BBJ and Airbus ACJ series.
 For the business aviation operator, the airport is an approximately 90-minute drive time from the West End area of central London but offers helicopter shuttles in 25 minutes to central London's Battersea Heliport which is co-owned with London Oxford Airport.

 Ground transport

-A local bus service (S7) operated by Stagecoach West connects the airport to Kiddlington and Oxford.
+The local bus services S7 and 800 operated by Stagecoach West connects the airport to Kidlington, Yarnton, Cowley, Witney and Oxford.
 Although the Cherwell Valley Line passes close to the airport, it has no direct rail service.
 At the time when scheduled flights were operating, direct shuttle bus services operated to Oxford City Centre and train station.

 The airport is off the A44 and A4260 roads which both lead to Oxford city centre, and it is about 7 miles from junction 9 of the M40 motorway.